 There are three main reasons for the alarming decline and extinction of so many species namely:

-Pollution - all play an important part in the loss of animal and plant species.
+Pollution - also plays an important part in the loss of animal and plant species.

-The destruction of habitat seems almost invariably to be caused by overpopulation.
-The main threat to these natural habitats is, of course, the steadily and dangerously increasing human population which currently stands at over 7 billion people (January 2015).
+The destruction of habitat seems almost invariably to be caused by overpopulation and the resulting human demand for resources.
+The main threat to these natural habitats is, of course, the steadily and dangerously increasing human population which currently stands at over 7.8 billion people (November 2020).
 Approximately 132 million more people come into the world each year.
 Although the birth rate has now leveled off, births are still outnumbering deaths so the world population is on target to rise to 8 billion by 2025 and 9 billion by around 2050.
 There’ll be an extra 2.3 billion people on the planet, the world population was only 2.5 billion in 1950!